 Everyone enjoys the funeral celebration immensely—except for Janie.
 Joe orders his wife to stay at the store because he claims it wouldn’t be proper for the mayor’s wife to be seen at such an event.

 Janie is sullen afterward but silent.
 Joe sees her resentment but thinks she's just being petty and ungrateful for all the good things he does give her.

 Much of the remainder of the chapter describes the townspeople having fun on the porch of the store, arguing and pretending to court young girls for Joe Starks’ entertainment.

 Joe, of course, ruins all of Janie’s fun by making her stop watching the scene and go attend to some business in the store.

-When one of the ladies being "courted" requests a pickled pig foot (ew!), Lum (a guy that helps Janie out in the store) looks for the jar but can’t find any pig feet.
+When one of the ladies being "courted" requests a pickled pig's foot (ew!), Lum (a guy that helps Janie out in the store) looks for the jar but can’t find any pig's feet.

-Joe comes to look for the pig feet, which was supposed to have arrived yesterday.
-He can’t find them and he can’t find the bill that came with the shipment.
-He blames Janie and they get in a fight with her sick of him bossing her around, and him saying he only tells her what to do "’cause you need tellin" and "Somebody got to think for women and chillun and chickens and cows.
+Joe comes to look for the pig's feet, which should have arrived the previous day.
+He can’t find them, and he can’t find the bill that came with the shipment.
+He blames Janie, and they get into a fight, with her sick of him bossing her around and him saying he only tells her what to do "'cause you need tellin" and "somebody got to think for women and chillun and chickens and cows.
 I god, they sho don’t think none theirselves."
 Ouch.

-Eventually, after a number of scenes like this, Janie give up trying to fight Joe because it just makes him more mad and demand her submission.
+Eventually, after a number of scenes like this, Janie gives up trying to fight Joe because it just makes him more mad and demand her submission.
 She just hushes and takes it.

-At the end of the chapter, the men at the Starks’ store are lampooning Mrs. Tony (a townswoman) for her impudent behavior, saying that her husband should beat her.
-Janie speaks up in the defense of women – telling the men how pretentious and ignorant they are for thinking they know everything about women.
+At the end of the chapter, the men at the store lampoon Mrs. Tony, a townswoman, for her impudent behavior, saying that her husband should beat her.
+Janie speaks up in the defense of women—telling the men how pretentious and ignorant they are for thinking they know everything about women.
 Joe quickly silences her.